se-edu/learningresources/contents/ruby/Ruby.md

 # Hello world!
 ```

-as such it becomes very easy to introduce new functions to those "primitives":
+As such, it becomes very easy to introduce new functions to those "primitives":

 ```rb
 class Fixnum # integers in Ruby belong to this class